 Wrap Up: The Top All-in-One Travel Hair Grooming Solution for Women and Men

-Update after 10 months/3 continents/an estimated 50 trims: No issues to note.
+Update after nearly one year/3 continents/an estimated 50 trims: No issues to note.
 No damage to the unit, and the battery still holds a full charge.

 Update in 2023: The trimmer got full weekly use during an additional year—and two years is longer than I expect the internal battery of such an electronic item to last.
 No issues and the blades still cut well.
 So bravo!